Chris Jones (defensive tackle, born 1994): 2021

-In Week 11, Jones had five tackles, 3.5 sacks, a pass deflection, a forced fumble, and a fumble recovery in a 19-9 win over the Cowboys, earning AFC Defensive Player of the Week.
+In Week 11, Jones had five tackles, 3.5 sacks, a pass deflection, a forced fumble, and a fumble recovery in a 19–9 win over the Dallas Cowboys, earning AFC Defensive Player of the Week.
 He was named to his third consecutive Pro Bowl.
 He was ranked 39th by his fellow players on the NFL Top 100 Players of 2022.

 2022

-In 2022, Jones recorded 44 tackles, 15.5 sacks, 2 forced fumble, and 1 fumble recovery.
+In 2022, Jones recorded 44 tackles, 15.5 sacks, two forced fumbles, and one fumble recovery.
+Jones earned Pro Bowl and first team All-Pro honors.
 He helped the Chiefs get the #1 seed in the AFC.
 The Chiefs defeated the Jacksonville Jaguars in the AFC Divisional Round to set up a rematch with Cincinnati Bengals in the AFC Championship Game.
-Jones had 2 sacks on Joe Burrow in the Chiefs 23-20 victory.
-In Super Bowl LVII, Jones recorded 3 tackles in the Chiefs 38-35 win over the Philadelphia Eagles.
+Jones had two sacks on Joe Burrow in the Chiefs 23–20 victory.
+In Super Bowl LVII, Jones recorded three tackles in the Chiefs 38–35 win over the Philadelphia Eagles.
+He was ranked tenth by his fellow players on the NFL Top 100 Players of 2023.